IOS version history: iOS 7

 iOS 7 was announced on June 10, 2013, and was released on September 18 alongside the iPhone 5c and iPhone 5s.
 Due to hardware and performance limitations, support was dropped for the iPhone 3GS and fourth-generation iPod Touch, while the iPad 2 and iPhone 4 had limited support including not having support for Siri or various other features.
 It was the first major release of iOS to support 64-bit processors, beginning with the Apple A7 system-on-a-chip (SoC) found in the iPhone 5s.
 As part of the migration to 64-bit based SoCs, support for apps that target the 64-bit ARM architecture was also added, while support was retained for 32-bit apps until the release of iOS 11 in 2017, which removed the libraries necessary for supporting 32-bit apps.

 iOS 7 introduced a significant visual overhaul and redesign of the iOS user interface and its built-in apps, replacing the skeuomorph-inspired design used in earlier iOS versions with flatter design elements, including redesigned icons, a new animation for Slide to Unlock, and a switch from the bold variant of Helvetica Neue to its normal variant.
 It also introduced the Control Center, a flyout accessible by swiping up from the bottom of the screen that provided access to various controls such as toggling on or off Airplane Mode, Wi-Fi, Bluetooth, Do Not Disturb Mode, and Rotation Lock.
 It also included controls for screen brightness, volume, and media playback.
 The Notification Center additionally received a redesign, categorizing it into three tabs: All, Today, and Missed.
-Other major features included FaceTime Audio for placing audio-only calls over Wi-Fi, AirDrop for wireless transfer of files and other types of content to and from nearby iOS devices, iTunes Radio, an internet radio service based around automatically generated stations, and enhancements to Siri which allow it to retrieve information from sources such as Wikipedia and Twitter and control a number of device settings, such as Bluetooth. iOS 7.0.3, released on October 22, added support for iCloud Keychain and password generation within Safari, as well as added back to Spotlight the ability to search the web or Wikipedia.
-After reports surfaced that the animations used in iOS 7 were causing motion sickness for some users, a setting called Reduce Motion was added, which changes the animations to be more static.
+Other major features included FaceTime Audio for placing audio-only calls over Wi-Fi; AirDrop for wirelessly transferring files and other types of content to and from nearby iOS devices; iTunes Radio, an internet radio service based around automatically generated stations; and enhancements to Siri which allow it to retrieve information from sources such as Wikipedia and Twitter and control a number of device settings, such as Bluetooth. iOS 7.0.3, released on October 22, added support for iCloud Keychain and password generation within Safari, as well as added back to Spotlight the ability to search the web or Wikipedia.
+After reports started surfacing that the animations used in iOS 7 were causing motion sickness for some users, a setting called Reduce Motion was added as part of the update, which changes various animations across the operating system to be more static.